zakrowling/ask-bupa/README.md

 The demo has only been tested on a Mac.
 Firefox, Opera, and legacy browsers don't support the Web Speech API.

 ## Example test prompts
-Although the prototype will recognize any prompts, here are some test phrases.
+Although the prototype will recognize any prompts with a search query fallback, here are some test phrases.

 *"compare health cover"*